 We love cardamom so much that we also included it in our Goupie White Christmas, blending the spice with orange and cranberries to create a light, but tasty Christmas treat.

 There are two types of cardamom, green and black.
 We use seeds of the smaller green cardamom, which has a gentle, aromatic flavour that isn’t too challenging, even for the unadventurous.
-Sadly, many people’s first experience of the spice is accidently biting on a whole pod in an Indian curry, but hopefully a taste of Goupie Cardamom will convince doubters of the delicate charm of this spice.
+Sadly, many people’s first experience of the spice is accidentally biting on a whole pod in an Indian curry, but hopefully a taste of Goupie Cardamom will convince doubters of the delicate charm of this spice.

 For our Goupie’s we take the seeds out of the pods and crush them immediately before infusing the seeds in our Goupie base.
 That means we get the freshest possible flavour – even though it’s a job that is fiddly and must be done by hand, and not the most popular in the Goupie Factory!